aliciahlavac/Home_Sales/README.md

 3. I expanded my analysis to calculate the average price of homes that met multiple criteria - three bedrooms, three bathrooms, two floors, and a minimum size of 2,000 square feet - for each year.

 4. I analyzed the "view" rating for homes that were priced at $350,000 or more.
-Additionally, I measured the runtime of this query to understand the performance implications (1.0366075038909912 seconds).
+Additionally, I measured the runtime of this query to understand the performance implications (1.0366075038909912 seconds runtime).

 To optimize the performance of my queries, I cached the home_sales temporary table.
 Caching is a key technique in Spark that speeds up repeated queries by keeping the data in memory.